Tourism in Indonesia: Tourist arrivals by nationality

 The ten most popular tourist destinations in Indonesia recorded by Central Statistics Agency (BPS) are Bali, West Java, Central Java, East Java, Jakarta, North Sumatra, Lampung, South Sulawesi, South Sumatra, Banten, and West Sumatra (which would make it 11 provinces today due to Banten previously having been a part of West Java).

 As with most countries, domestic tourists are by far the largest market segment.
 The biggest movement of domestic tourists is during the annual Eid al-Fitr, locally known as lebaran.
 During this period, which is a two-week holiday after the month of fasting during Ramadan, many city-dwelling Muslim Indonesians visit relatives in their home towns.
 Intercity traffic is at its peak and often an additional surcharge is applied during this time.

 Over the five years up to 2006, attention has been focused on generating more domestic tourism.
 Competition amongst budget airlines has increased the number of domestic air travellers throughout the country.
 Recently, the Ministry of Labour legislated to create long weekends by combining public holidays that fall close to weekends, except in the case of important religious holidays.
 During these long weekends, most hotels in popular destinations are fully booked.

 Since 2000, on average, there have been five million foreign tourists each year (see table), who spend an average of US$100 per day.
 With an average visit duration of 9–12 days, Indonesia gains US$4.6 billion of foreign exchange income annually.
 This makes tourism Indonesia's third most important non-oil–gas source of foreign revenue, after timber and textile products.

 After toppled Japan two years ago, China as the world's biggest tourism spenders now toppled Australia to become number three with 30.42 per cent increase year-on-year (y-o-y), while foreign tourists growth by 10.6 per cent y-o-y set to more than 2.9 million.
 The top countries of origin Q1 2014 data comes from the Asia-Pacific region, with Singapore (15.7 per cent), Malaysia (14.0), China (11.0), Australia, and Japan among the top countries of origin.
-The United Kingdom, France, and Germany are the largest sources of European visitors.
-Although Dutch visitors are at least in part keen to explore the historical relationships, many European visitors are seeking the tropical weather at the beaches in Bali.

 Around 59% of all visitors are travelling to Indonesia for holiday purposes, while 38% for business.

 In 2012, according to the World Travel & Tourism Council, travel and tourism made a total contribution of 8.9% of GDP and supported 8% of total employment in Indonesia.